 • wages, normally paid weekly but shown as a weekly, daily or hourly rate;

 • as a self-employed person, when payment may be irregular;

 • benefits, which may be to help with childcare, housing or being out of work, or for the disabled;

 • pension, which is paid when your retirement age is reached.

 People in work will receive a payslip.
-A payslip will show gross income for the period, which is the amount that the company or organisation is paying the individual.
+A payslip will show gross income for the period, which is the amount that it cots the company or organisation to pay the individual.
 The payslip will then show deductions, such as income tax, national insurance (a kind of income tax), student loan repayments, pension contributions and so on.
-Finally, the payslip will show the net income, which is the gross amount with all the deductions taken away.
+Finally, the payslip will show the net income, which is the gross amount with all these deductions taken away.
 The net income is the amount that the individual will actually be paid.